By: Brian Schutt

 What’s Your Energy Source?

-The first thing to consider is where the energy for your furnace comes.
-The most common types of furnaces are powered by gas, which range from $2,000 to $5,000 (depending on efficiency and size).
-If your home is all electric, you will most likely have a heat pump-air handler combination system.
-The heat pump is the outdoor system that functions like an A/C during summer, but reverses and is the primary heat source during the winter.
-The air handler is the indoor part of the system, and will have a backup “emergency” heat source that can be expensive to operate.
+The first thing to consider is where the energy for your furnace comes from.
+The most common types of furnaces are powered by gas, which ranges from $2,000 to $5,000 (depending on efficiency and size).
+If your home is all-electric, you will most likely have a heat pump-air handler combination system.
+The heat pump is the outdoor system that functions like an A/C during summer but reverses and is the primary heat source during the winter.
+The air handler is the indoor part of the system and will have a backup “emergency” heat source that can be expensive to operate.
 Heat pump systems can range from $5,000 – $15,000 depending on efficiency and size.

 Furnace efficiency is rated by percentages, with standard efficiency systems rated at 80 percent —meaning 20 percent of the heat being generated gets lost through the flue.
 Newer models receive a rating of 90 percent or better, with some reaching 98 percent efficiency — resulting in lower utility costs.

 What is the Size of Your Furnace?